-When you see black stuff of any kind of debris coming out of your sink's drain, you must stop using the sink immediately until you determine the source of the material.
+When you see black stuff coming out of sink drains, stop using the sink until you've determined the source of the black material.
 Black stuff coming up through any drain in your house may be from a sewage backup, which can lead to serious damage to your home.
 If you drink water containing sewage, it can also result in increased risk of disease, according to the Centers for Disease Control.

 When you use your sink, you may inadvertently wash biological materials down the drain, such as hair, skin oils and soap, which grows bacteria that is black.
 Some of these biological materials cling to the sides of the drain body as well as the drainpipe, forming a layer of film.
 This biological film provides a breeding ground for bacteria, which turns the film black.
 Sometimes the black film comes loose, for instance, when you pour drain cleaners or other harsh substances down the drain.